ddbrennan/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

 Two days ago we started working on our new-feature.
 Yesterday we were almost done.
 Today we made progress, but it's still broken.
-In our current state, if we had to push the repository live and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
+In our current state, if we had to deploy the latest version of our code to production, our users would see a half-finished, currently broken version of 'new-feature'.
 That's no good.

 But no big deal, right?
-We can just wait until we're done with new-feature to deploy our code and push the repository live to our users.
-Here's what happens though.
-We notice a big bug that is currently breaking the application for all users.
-The bug is an easy fix, one simple change and deploy of your code can make everything work again.
-Unfortunately, even if you made that commit, you can't currently deploy it because while that commit might fix the bug, you'd still be pushing your half-finished and broken new-feature.
+We can just wait until we're done with 'new-feature' to deploy our code.
+Here's what could happen, though: a big bug appears that is breaking the application for all users.
+It's an easy fix– one simple change to our code can make everything work again.

+Unfortunately, once we've fixed the bug and committed our code, we have a problem.
+Let's take a look at the git log:

 ```
 r4212d1 Fix to application breaking bug (aviflombaum, just now)